J-PAL-South-Asia/scto-exotel/README.md

 ## Required parameters

 The *appearance* specifications for calling and SMS are different.
-Please refer to the test form in [extras/test-form](https://github.com/J-PAL-South-Asia/scto-exotel/tree/master/extras/test-form).
+Please refer to both of these in the test form in [extras/test-form](https://github.com/J-PAL-South-Asia/scto-exotel/tree/master/extras/test-form).

 | Key | Value |
 | --- | --- |